Canonical Correlation Analysis: review: Signal plus noise

 Theorem \ref{Theorem_CCA_one_spike} requires $\rho^2> \tfrac{1}{\sqrt{(\tau_M-1)(\tau_K-1)}}$, i.e., the correlation of the signal to be large enough, in order to be useful.
 When $\rho^2$ is smaller, by \eqref{eq_no_spike} the histogram of canonical correlations does not have spikes anymore and the theorem is of no use.
 The situation $\rho^2<\tfrac{1}{\sqrt{(\tau_M-1)(\tau_K-1)}}$ is called \emph{subcritical} in the literature, and one can be wondering: is there any way to infer asymptotic information on the signal, i.e., the non-zero canonical correlation and corresponding variables in this case?
 Is it even possible to detect the presence of a subcrticial signal?

 If one sticks to spectral methods, then the most likely answer is ``no''.
 In this direction, assuming the data to be Gaussian, \cite{johnstone2020testing} computed the asymptotics of the ratio of the probability densities of the canonical correlations under the alternative of a single subcritical signal and under the null of no signal.
 They show that the ratio neither grows to $\infty$, nor decays to $0$, but rather converges to a non-trivial Gaussian process, parameterized by the value of subcritical $\rho^2$.
 This is an indication of impossibility of the detection with probability close to $1$ of subcritical $\rho^2$.
+The transition to subcritical regime at $\rho^2 \approx \tfrac{1}{\sqrt{(\tau_M-1)(\tau_K-1)}}$ for the largest eigenvalues is explored in detail in \cite{bykhovskaya2025weak}.

 For more general class of methods it might be possible to improve the $\tfrac{1}{\sqrt{(\tau_M-1)(\tau_K-1)}}$ threshold and detect some subcritical $\rho^2$ when the noise is non-Gaussian.
 The details have not yet been figured out in the CCA setting, however, in the related PCA setup improvement can be achieved by applying a certain function (which depends on the distribution on the noise and is the identical function for the Gaussian noise --- leading to no improvements in the latter case) to each matrix element before using spectral methods, see, e.g., \citet{perry2018optimality} and references therein.